 - People usually have a home and a second place such as work, school or university.
 Their ‘third space’ is somewhere else where they feel safe, valued and included, such as their gym, church, library, favourite cafe or community group.

-We aim to provide both of these for you – a therapeutic space in which you can change and grow and somewhere you can feel safe, listened to and accepted.
+I aim to provide both of these for you – a therapeutic space in which you can change and grow and somewhere you can feel safe, listened to and accepted.

-We can help you in the following ways:
+I can help you in the following ways:

 A holistic approach: this involves attending to all of you – your feelings, sensations, thoughts, actions, and your whole life situation.
 When you become aware of yourself as a whole, you become better able to navigate whatever may be currently troubling you and prepared for whatever the future may bring.